alfredjynx/JOSS-GUI-Transcript/paper.md

 ---

 # Introduction -
-This project incorporates the CM Pipeline [@Ramavarapu2024] into a graphical user interface (GUI), for the purpose of making the Connectivity Modifier(CM) pipeline accessible to non-expert users who are not comfortable with command line operations.
+Clustering networks is a common step in many applications, but clusters may not satisfy desired degrees of "well-connectedness".
+Here we describe a GUI that allows the user to take a clustering of a network and modify the clusters so that they meet the desired well-connectedness bound.
+The techniques that are enabled include the Connectivity Modifier (CM) method [@Ramavarapu2024] and the simpler variant, Well-Connected Clusters (WCC).
+The purpose of this GUI is to make these tools accessible to non-expert users who are not comfortable with command line operations.

 # The CM Pipeline -

 CM was developed to enforce well-connectedness in clusters generated during a community detection process [@park2023wellconnectedcommunitiesrealworldsynthetic] and implemented as a pipeline.
 Well-connectedness of a cluster is defined by its min-cut, the minimum number of edges (connections between nodes) that need to be discarded in order for the cluster to be split.
 If the min-cut is above a user-specified threshold, a cluster is considered well-connected.
 If not, then the min-cut is applied and the products of the cut (two clusters) are re-evaluated until every community is well-connected.
 The default threshold is the mild standard of $log_{10}n$, with $n$ being the number of nodes in the community.

+#The WCC Pipeline -

+WCC is a simple modificatino of CM that omits the reclustering step.
+Thus, clusters are repeatedly split into two clusters until each cluster satisfies the required connectivity bound.
+(CITE)

 # Statement of need -